Deepening Connection and Conscious Partnership with the Horse

 BIO

 Bryony is passionate about health and wellness on all levels~ body, mind, and spirit ~ for ourselves and for all beings.
-She has immersed herself in studies of holistic health and healing for over 35 years, since she first began practicing yoga at the age of 15.
+She has immersed herself in studies of holistic health and healing for over 40 years, since she first began practicing yoga at the age of 15.

-Her training has included two Yoga Teacher Trainings (1998 and 2004 Yoga Alliance RYT), ongoing advanced yoga teacher trainings (predominantly Iyengar and Kripalu), Massage (Neuro-muscular Therapy, Connective Tissue Therapy, Swedish and Sports massage, Trigger Point therapy), Hydrotherapy, 500 hour Practitioner training through the Society of Ortho-Bionomy® International, CranioSacral Therapy, Reiki and Distance healing, Polarity Therapy, Matrix Energetics, Shiatsu/acupressure, Touch for Health, meditation, nutrition and detoxification, Macrobiotics, Ayurveda, Flower Essences, Metaphysics, Anatomy, Biomechanics, and Kinesiology.
+Her training has included two Yoga Teacher Trainings (1998 and 2004 Yoga Alliance RYT), ongoing advanced yoga teacher trainings (predominantly Iyengar and Kripalu), Massage (Neuro-muscular Therapy, Connective Tissue Therapy, Swedish and Sports massage, Trigger Point therapy), Hydrotherapy, 500 hour Practitioner training through the Society of Ortho-Bionomy® International, CranioSacral Therapy, Reiki and Distance healing, Polarity Therapy, Matrix Energetics, Shiatsu/acupressure, Touch for Health, meditation, nutrition and detoxification, Macrobiotics, Ayurveda, Flower Essences, Homeopathy, Essential oils, Metaphysics, Anatomy, Biomechanics, and Kinesiology.
 She graduated from the Florida School of Massage in Gainesville, Florida and completed an additional 500 hour Practitioner Training in Ortho-Bionomy® through the Society of Ortho-Bionomy® International, which included equine work.

 Aside from classroom training, Bryony is a student of Life.
 She loves to learn and is committed to never-ending personal and professional growth.
-She continues her studies regularly, both on her own and in continuing education courses, to further deepen and refine her knowledge and skills.
+She finds her horses, goats, cats, chickens, and the multitude of wildlife where she lives to be among the best teachers of all.

 ABOUT BRYONY'S WORK